syncfusion-content/windowsforms-docs/WindowsForms/SfListView/GettingStarted.md

 Syncfusion.GridCommon.WinForms
 </td>
 <td>
-Syncfusion.GridCommon.WinForms assembly contains base classes for scrolling and utilities.
+Contains base classes for scrolling and utilities.
 </td>
 </tr>
 </table>

 ## Creating Application with SfListView control
-In this walk through, users will create WinForms application that contains SfListView control.
+In this walk through, user will create WinForms application that contains SfListView control.

 ### Creating the Project
-Create new Windows Forms Project in Visual Studio to display SfListView with data objects.
+Create a new Windows Forms project in Visual Studio to display the SfListView with data objects.

 ### Adding Control via Designer
-SfListView control can be added to the application by dragging it from Toolbox and dropping it in Designer.
+The SfListView control can be added to the application by dragging it from the toolbox and dropping it in designer.
 The required assembly references will be added automatically.

 ![](GettingStarted_images/GettingStarted_img1.png)

 ### Adding Control in Code
 To add control manually, follow the steps:

-1.Add the below required assembly references to the project,
+1. Add the following required assembly references to the project:

 * 	Syncfusion.Core.WinForms